This is a Phase 1/2 prospective, open label, multi-institution, dose escalation clinical trial to test

 Twenty-six patients have been enrolled on this study with nPC-1C (neo-101).
 Thirteen received neo-101 in the phase 1 portion, establishing a MTD of 1.5 mg/kg.
 This MTD was expanded in a Phase 2a portion of the study and an additional 11 patients received nPC-1C (neo-101) without additional DLT.
 Three (3) were nonevaluable for the Phase 2a endpoints, and 2 enrolled subjects were not treated.

-The study agent nPC-1C (neo-102), a new formulation, was manufactured and 12 patients were enrolled in a 3+3 dose escalation design at 1.5 mg/kg, 2 mg/kg, 3 mg/kg and 4 mg/kg dose levels. upon determining the MTD or highest dose evaluated if no MTD is found, additional patients will be enrolled into two cohorts based on histology: cohort 1) recurrent, locally advanced unresectable or metastatic adenocarcinoma of the pancreas oR 2) metastatic small bowel, appendiceal or colorectal adenocarcinoma, to evaluate the impact on overall survival (oS). nPC-1C (neo-102) will be administered intravenously every two weeks for 4 doses.
+The study agent nPC-1C (neo-102), a new formulation, was manufactured and 12 patients were enrolled in a 3+3 dose escalation design at 1.5 mg/kg, 2 mg/kg, 3 mg/kg and 4 mg/kg dose levels. upon determining the MTD or highest dose evaluated if no MTD is found, additional patients will be enrolled into two cohorts based on histology: cohort 1) recurrent, locally advanced unresectable or metastatic adenocarcinoma of the pancreas oR 2) metastatic colorectal, (including small bowel or appendiceal cancer) or colorectal adenocarcinoma, to evaluate the impact on overall survival (oS). nPC-1C (neo-102) will be administered intravenously every two weeks for 4 doses.
 Six weeks of dosing (4 doses of nPC-1C) plus 2 weeks for evaluation will be considered one course (57 days).
 Patients who receive at least 2 (two) doses of nPC-1C will be considered evaluable for response in the Phase 2 portion of the study.

 at the conclusion of the first course, if a subject has not experienced a dose limiting toxicity (DLT),